Opiate Detox Center Memphis, TN

 - Mental and physical health consequences

 At Detox West in Memphis, Tennessee, we have seen the havoc that opiate addiction wreaks on a person’s life.
 We have also seen inspiring and life-affirming recovery stories in many of our clients.
 While opiate addiction can consume your life temporarily, it does not have to be permanent.
 Treatment and support for opiate addiction recovery are available.
-Here at Detox West Tennessee, we help clients begin their recovery journey by offering a fully medically supervised detox program for those looking to overcome opiate use disorder here in Memphis, Tennessee.
+Here at Detox West Tennessee, we help clients begin their recovery journey by offering a fully medically-supervised detox program for those looking to overcome opiate use disorder in Memphis or Collierville, Tennessee.
 Detox is a crucial step on the road to recovery.

 What Happens When I Admit to an Opiate Detox Center?